 I drifted off to sleep around 11pm, but by 1am, the Mongolian side of border control was still boarding to check documentation and luggage.
 They were pretty relaxed though, so even though I was more than half-asleep, the process went without hitch.

 Waking up to the gentle moving train was so relaxing.
 I made myself a cup of coffee and watched the luscious grassland passing by.
 We all should be able to enjoy more tranquil mornings.
 I did several hours of uninterrupted reading while Xav was moving along the train cart getting videos from different angles.

 The final two hours of the train ride had incredible views for photos.
 If you couldn’t be bothered to take too many photos, I recommend at least snapping a few shots during this final stretch.
 The train stopped for a longer stop in the town of Choir, we got out to stretch our legs.
 Enterprising women were waiting for us with shopping karts filled with snacks for sale.

 In the final 30 minutes, Ulaanbaatar emerged from the vast greenery.
-The city consists of a hodge-podge of building and yurts.
-Meanwhile, train attendant came by to collect sheets and closed the restroom.
-Before long, we pulled into the train station in the city centre, and bid goodbye to our cozy cabin.
+The city consists of a hodge-podge of buildings and yurts.
+Meanwhile, a train attendant came by to collect sheets and closed the restroom.
+Before long, we pulled into the train station in the city center, and bid goodbye to our cozy cabin.